alessandropaticchio/Configuration-service/README.md

 Therefore, in order to add new functions one should look into these methods.

 In particular, the methods do_POST() and do_PUT() are meant to get some JSON data from the client, therefore one could change the structure of the JSON Object that the methods expect, and add some additional fields to distinguish between some new operations the developers want to create, besides the create primitive.

+# For the future

+I implemented the service with the idea that the user only knows the ID of a configuration.
+Instead, it would be nice to expand with other types of queries, based on the name or the value of the configurations.
+The database storage will make the implementation of these queries easier for future developers.